vcheckzen/FamilyCloudSpeederInShell/README.md

 ## Introduction

-A Shell Implementation of FamilyCloudSpeeder, ESurfing, which can be used in almost all linux platform.
+A shell implementation of FamilyCloudSpeeder, ESurfing, which means it runs properly on almost all linux platform.

 ## How to Use